laassiliawissal/expense-tracking/README.md

 # expense-tracking

-This application do the following:

-    - Get user input for expense.
-    - Write the expense to a CSV file.
+    Expense Tracker is a simple Python application designed to streamline your expense management process.
+With this application, you can effortlessly:

+    - Input Expenses: Easily enter your expenses with a user-friendly interface.
+    - Track in CSV: Your expenses are securely stored in a CSV file, providing a structured record of your financial transactions.
-    - Read the file and Summarize the expenses.
+    - Summarize Spending: Quickly obtain an overview of your expenditures by allowing the application to read the CSV file and calculate the total expenses.

+    Simplify your financial tracking today with Expense Tracker!
 ---
 <!--